 - Identify the 4 powers people need to make sustainable change.

 - Learn the Four Steps – the straightforward and replicable process for reliably helping other people change.

 Leading with Emotional Courage

-Based on his most recent book Leading with Emotional Courage: How to Have Hard Conversations, Create Accountability, and Inspire Action on Your Most Important Work, bestselling author Peter Bregman unlocks the secrets of highly successful leaders – no matter their role or level in the hierarchy – and pinpoints the missing ingredient that makes all the difference: emotional courage.
+Based on his book Leading with Emotional Courage: How to Have Hard Conversations, Create Accountability, and Inspire Action on Your Most Important Work, bestselling author Peter Bregman unlocks the secrets of highly successful leaders – no matter their role or level in the hierarchy – and pinpoints the missing ingredient that makes all the difference: emotional courage.

 Emotional courage distinguishes powerful leaders from weak ones.
 It means speaking up when others are silent and remaining steadfast, grounded and measured in the face of uncertainty.
 It means responding productively to political opposition—maybe even bad-faith backstabbing—without getting sidetracked, distracted or losing your focus.

 In this engaging and interactive talk, Peter shows audiences: